Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Introduction

 We proceed to summarise the main results.

+After briefly reviewing in Section~\ref{sec:prelims} the notion of decomposition space and the notion of {\culf} maps between them --- simplicial maps that induce coalgebra homomorphisms --- we come to the notion of completeness in Section~\ref{sec:complete}:

-\begin{deff} \ref{complete} We say that a decomposition space $X$ is {\em complete} when $s_0: X_0 \to X_1$ is a monomorphism.
+\begin{deff} We say that a decomposition space $X$ is {\em complete} (\ref{complete}) when $s_0: X_0 \to X_1$ is a monomorphism.
 It then follows that all degeneracy maps are monomorphisms (Lemma \ref{all-s-mono}). \end{deff} The motivating feature of this notion is that all issues concerning degeneracy can then be settled in terms of the canonical projection maps $X_r \to (X_1)^r$ sending a simplex to its principal edges: a simplex in a complete decomposition space is nondegenerate precisely when all its principal edges are nondegenerate (Corollary \ref{effective=nondegen}).
 Let $\nondeg X_r \subset X_r$ denote the subspace of these nondegenerate simplices.

-For any decomposition space $X$, the comultiplication on $\Grpd_{/X_1}$ yields a convolution product on the linear dual $\Grpd^{X_1}$, called the {\em incidence algebra} of $X$.
-This contains, in particular, the {\em zeta functor} $\zeta$, given by the span $X_1 \stackrel=\leftarrow X_1 \to 1$, and the counit $\epsilon$ (a neutral element for convolution) given by $X_1 \leftarrow X_0 \to 1$.
+For any decomposition space $X$, the comultiplication on $\Grpd_{/X_1}$ yields a convolution product on the linear dual $\Grpd^{X_1}$ (that is, the category of linear functors from $\Grpd_{/X_1}$ to $\Grpd$) called the {\em incidence algebra} of $X$.
+This contains, in particular, the {\em zeta functor} $\zeta$, given by the span $X_1 \stackrel=\leftarrow X_1 \to 1$, and the counit $\varepsilon$ (neutral for convolution) given by $X_1 \leftarrow X_0 \to 1$.
 In a complete decomposition space $X$ we can consider the spans $X_1 \leftarrow \nondeg X_r \to 1$ and the linear functors $\Phi_r$ they define in the incidence algebra of $X$.
 We can now establish the decomposition-space version of the \M inversion principle, in the spirit of \cite{LawvereMenniMR2720184}: